datdao1998/AWS-SAA-03-Note/document/efs/efs.md

 ## What is EFS
 **Amazon Elastic File System (Amazon EFS)** provides a simple, scalable, fully managed, elastic, NFS file system for use with AWS Cloud services and on-premises resources.

+*Feature*: allows concurrent connections from multiple EC2 instances

 **Amazon EFS Infrequent Access (EFS IA)** is a storage class that provides price/performance that is cost-optimized for files not accessed every day, with storage prices up to 92% lower compared to Amazon EFS Standard.
 The EFS IA storage class costs only $0.025/GB-month.
 To get started with EFS IA, simply enable EFS Lifecycle Management for your file system by selecting a lifecycle policy that matches your needs.